Vardan Ajemian: Biography

-Ajemian studied in Yerevan and Moscow.
+Ajemian was born in Van, Ottoman Empire and studied in Yerevan and Moscow.
 In 1928 he founded the Second Armenian State Theatre (Gyumri State Theatre).
 In 1939 he moved to Yerevan Sundukian Theatre and became its artistic director.
 He directed Alexander Shirvanzade's For the Honour (1939), William Saroyan's My Heart is in the Mountains (1961), Papazian's Rock (1944), Nairi Zarian's Ara Geghetsik (1946), Aramashot Papayan's The World, Yes, Turned Upside Down (1967) and several musical presentations.
 He won State Prizes of the USSR in 1951 and of the Armenian SSR in 1971.
+He died in Yerevan, Armenian SSR.